barnholdy/kazoosh-website/README.md

 * see public_html/js/config.js

-## exlude_from_navigation

-* add folders in content folder to exclude from navigation

 # CONTENT

 Contents are taken from "content" folder, converted from markdown to json format and copied to "public_html/content".
 For files having a matching folder (with the same name in the same parent folder) the folder contents are listed in the subpages attribute.